gladstoneai/POWERplay/README.md

 👉 _This repo will only work with Python 3._

-1. Activate `virtualenv`.
+1. Ensure Homebrew and Graphviz are installed to enable MDP visualization.
 Run:

     ```
+    % /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+    ```

+    ```
+    % brew install graphviz
+    ```

+2. Activate `virtualenv`.
+Run:

+  ```
   % python3 -m venv venv
   % source venv/bin/activate
   ```

-2. Ensure pip is up to date and download required packages.
+3. Ensure pip is up to date and download required packages.
 Run:

   ```
   % pip install --upgrade pip
   % pip install -r requirements.txt
   ```

-3. Create a W&B account if you don't have one already.
+4. Create a W&B account if you don't have one already.
 Then create a file in the main directory called `settings.json` with the following format:

 ```
 {